StevenJLarge/FokkerPlanck/README.md

 ## The _Simulator_ Interface

 Ultimately, the ease-of-use of the package is made possible through the _Simulator_ interface.
-The goal of this, is to create an abstraction of the core integrator functionality, so the end-user can access a simple interface to it, to solve and explore problems of interest.
+The goal of this, is to create an abstraction of the core integrator functionality, so the end-user can access a simple and customizable interface that makes the process of solving and exploring problems of interest a simple task.

-The simulator interface is defined in the base class `simulator/base.py`, which defined the low level functionality.
-At present, there are two abstract subclasses of this base class: `DynamicSimulator` and `StaticSimulator`, which repspectively, provide common functionality for simualtions that are meant to track behaviour within a dynamic or static potential.
+The simulator interface is defined in the base class `simulator/base.py`, which defines the low level functionality.
+At present, there are two abstract subclasses of this base class: `DynamicSimulator` and `StaticSimulator`, which repspectively, provide common functionality for simulations that are meant to track behaviour within a dynamic or static potential.

 On initial release, there are two static Simulators implemented, and two dynamic simulators (the periodic system has not as of yet been converted into a simulator class).